May 20, 2024 by Samantha Wilson

 Builder: John Brown & Co, Clydebank, Scotland

-At the start of the World War I, the United States remained an immobile presence, but the destruction of Lusitania gave way to the American entry into the war, changing the future of the world history.
-The Lusitania, owned by the Cunard Line, was built to compete for the highly lucrative transatlantic passenger trade.
+The sinking of the British ocean liner Lusitania by the torpedo of a German U boat in 1915 was one of the deadliest maritime disasters in history, killing more than half the passengers and crew.
+Ultimately it led to the American entry into World War I. Commissioned by the Cunard Line, the ship had been built to compete for the highly lucrative transatlantic passenger trade.
 Although luxurious, the Lusitania was noted more for its speed.
-It won the Blue Riband for the fastest Atlantic crossing, averaging nearly 24 knots.
+In 1908, it won the Blue Riband designation for the fastest Atlantic crossing, averaging nearly 24 knots.

 RMS Titanic